History of the Ministry

 A few months after working as a clerk in the kitchen I was transferred to work as clerk in the Administration Building.
 There, I clerked for the Program Administrator and upper echelons of power on the yard.
 For the rest of my stay in the prison system I worked as a clerk.
 God had this all planned out.
 Through my experience as clerk in the many different prison departments I learned how the prison functioned.
 This would be very important for me in the work God had prepared for me to do in later years through this prison ministry.

 Just learning how to “clerk” was an important skill to learn for God.
 Since I am all alone in this ministry and must do everything myself, the clerking experience taught me much in keeping the ministry well organized so I can operate it as a one-man-ministry.
 I have to read and answer all the inmate mail that comes in.
 I have to enter all the names and information into the computers.
 Inmate and donor Initial Newsletters have to be printed, stapled, folded and prepared for mailing.
 Those who receive books must have their packages put together.
 The monthly newsletters have to be written, compiled, printed, mail-merged, collated, stapled, folded and prepared for mailing.
 Then there are the videos the ministry puts together.
-I have put up over 425 videos on You Tube, so far.
-Then I put our material up on-line each day to as many web sites as I can, reaching a potential audience of over 10,000.
+I have put up over 450 videos on You Tube, so far.
+Then I put our material up on-line each day on as many web sites as I can, reaching a potential audience of over 10,000.

 My job in Administration was typing up the daily reports, keeping track of inmate movement, writing up disciplinary reports and anything else the administration wanted.
 It was a good job.
 When the inmates were on lock down I was always out to do my work.
 God was good to me.